 Educational loans are designed to help students by providing loan funds at reasonable interest rates with extended repayment plans.
 The Federal Loan Program at Chaminade University consists of the following different loans:

 Federal Direct Loans

-• The federal government pays the interest on the loan while the student is in school, and during times when you qualify for an authorized deferment.
+- The federal government pays the interest on the loan while the student is in school and when qualifying for an authorized deferment.

 Annual Federal Direct Loan Limits